1988–89 Utah Jazz season

-Malone, Stockton and Eaton were all selected for the 1989 NBA All-Star Game, which was Stockton's first All-Star appearance, and where Malone won the All-Star Game MVP award.
-Malone also finished in third place in Most Valuable Player voting, while Stockton finished in seventh place, and Bailey finished in second place in Sixth Man of the Year voting.
+Malone also finished in third place in Most Valuable Player voting, while Stockton finished in seventh place and Eaton finished tied in thirteenth place, and Bailey finished in second place in Sixth Man of the Year voting.
+However, in the Western Conference First Round of the 1989 NBA playoffs, the Jazz were swept by the 7th-seeded Golden State Warriors in three straight games.

-However, in the Western Conference First Round of the playoffs, the Jazz were swept by the 7th-seeded Golden State Warriors in three straight games.
-The Jazz sold 10,153 season tickets, which was an increase of 550 from the previous season.
+During the regular season, the Jazz sold 10,153 season tickets, which was an increase of 550 from the previous season.